Travel & conservation company, since 1991

 Bangweulu

 But the equestrian unit has been a valuable addition to the area.
 The horses can cover four times the distance than rangers on a foot patrol.
-They have a height advantage, with the ability to see poachers and wildlife ahead of them, which is a great advantage in a place like Bangweulu with small hills and high grass.
-Wildlife is also more relaxed in the presence of the horses which has enabled management to get a better understanding of the species diversity and populations.
+They have a height advantage, with the ability to see poachers and wildlife ahead of them, which is a great advantage in a place like Bangweulu, with its small hills and high grass.
+Wildlife is also more relaxed in horses’ presence, enabling management to better understand species diversity and populations.

 Bangweulu